MakeSchool-Tutorials/Voicey-Rails-iOS-Tutorial/P09-Writing-Tests-For-Our-Resources/content.md

 We have written a lot of code in the previous sections of this tutorial.
 We are going to test what we have written so far.

-Lets start with the model tests
+Lets start with the model tests.

 # Testing the Models